 We also really like italki because it’s all online.
-No more wasted time in traffic.
+No more wasted time in traffic or being late to class (unless you’re just disorganised).
 And it’s so easy to filter through teachers and get the ones who have done the most lessons, have the highest reviews and the most reviews.

 Pleco: The best learner’s dictionary I’ve ever encountered in any language